TankHQ/tank/tank-scylladb/README.md

 - `Connection::begin()` starts a **logged batch**.
 - Statements are queued during the transaction and only sent to the server on `Transaction::commit()`.
 - `Transaction::rollback()` results in no operation because nothing was sent yet.
-- `SELECT` (or any query that returns rows) is not meaningful inside a transaction, and will fail when the batch is committed.
+- `SELECT` (or any query that returns rows) is not meaningful inside a transaction and will fail when the batch is committed.

 If you need different batch semantics, `ScyllaDBConnection` also exposes `begin_unlogged_batch()` and `begin_counter_batch()`.

 ## Limitations
-- **Batches are not ACID transactions**: No interactive reads inside the transaction moreover they are atomic only withing the partition.
+- **Batches are not ACID transactions**: They do not support interactive reads and atomicity only applies within a partition.
 - **No `CLUSTERING ORDER BY` in DDL**: `CREATE TABLE` does not currently emit `WITH CLUSTERING ORDER BY ...`.
 - No JOIN support: Tank queries requiring joins cannot be executed with this driver.
 - `RowsAffected` is not available: The ScyllaDB driver does not report affected-row counts.
-- CQL query rules still apply: e.g., `ORDER BY` is only valid on clustering keys and typically requires an equality-restricted partition key.
+- CQL query rules still apply: For example, `ORDER BY` is only valid on clustering keys and typically requires an equality-restricted partition key.

 ## Running Tests
 Tests need a ScyllaDB instance.
 Provide a connection URL via `TANK_SCYLLADB_TEST`.
 If absent, a containerized ScyllaDB will be launched automatically using [testcontainers-modules](https://crates.io/crates/testcontainers-modules).

-1. Ensure Docker is running (linux):
+1. Ensure Docker is running on Linux:
 ```sh
 systemctl status docker
 ```
-2. Add your user to the `docker` group if needed (linux):
+2. Add your user to the `docker` group if needed on Linux:
 ```sh
 sudo usermod -aG docker $USER
 ```